rodrigo-pena/gssr/README.md

 ## Content

 - `graphs_signals.py`: Functions related to loading and representing graphs and their signals.
 See the `data/` folder in this repository for information on the relevant datasets.
+You need to follow the instructions therein to download the required files for working with each dataset.
 - `sampling.py`: Functions related to vertex sampling designs.
 - `recovery.py`: Functions related to recovery programs (decoders).
 - `phase_transition.py`: Functions related to the phase transition experiments commonly done in [Compressed Sensing][cs].
 They allow one to observe how the recovery error varies with a set of parameters (normally the number of measurements).